graphile/worker/README.md

 which could use the `payload._cron.ts` property to determine whether execution should continue or not.

+### Specifying cron items in library mode

+You've three options for specifying cron tasks in library mode:

+1. `crontab`: a crontab string (like the contents of a crontab file)
+2. `crontabFile`: the (string) path to a crontab file, from which to read the rules
+3. `parsedCronItems`: explicit parsed cron items (see below)

+#### parsedCronItems

+The Graphile Worker internal format for cron items lists all the matching minutes/hours/etc uniquely and in numerically ascending order.
+It also has other requirements and is to be treated as an opaque type, so you must not construct this value manually.

+Instead, you may specify the parsedCronItems using one of the helper functions:

+1. `parseCrontab`: pass a crontab string and it will be converted into a list of `ParsedCronItem`s
+2. `parseCronItems`: pass a list of `CronItem`s and it will be converted into a list of `ParsedCronItem`s

+The `CronItem` type is designed to be written by humans (and their scripts) and has the following properties:

+- `task` (required): the string identifier of the task that should be executed (same as the first argument to `add_job`)
+- `pattern` (required): a cron pattern (e.g. `* * * * *`) describing when to run
+  this task
+- `options`: optional options influencing backfilling, etc
+  - `backfillPeriod`: how long (in milliseconds) to backfill (see above)
+  - `maxAttempts`: the maximum number of attempts we'll give the job
+  - `queueName`: if you want the job to run serially, you can add it to a named queue
+  - `priority`: optionally override the priority of the job
+- `payload`: an optional payload object to merge into the generated payload for the job
+- `identifier`: an optional string to give this cron item a permanent identifier; if not given we will use the `task`.
+This is particularly useful if you want to schedule the same task multiple times, perhaps on different time patterns or with different payloads or other options (since every cron item must have a unique identifier).

 ## Forbidden flags

 When a job is created (or updated via `job_key`), you may set its `flags` to a